s4ke/Master-Thesis/src/md/041-futures.md

 about any specifics as can be seen in the future version of `someCombinator`.

 ![Communication between 4 Eden processes with Futures.
-Other than in Fig. \ref{fig:withoutFutures}, processes communicate directly (one example message is highlighted) instead of always going through the master node (bottom bar).](src/img/withFutures.pdf){#fig:withFutures}
+Unlike in Fig. \ref{fig:withoutFutures}, processes communicate directly (one example message is highlighted) instead of always going through the master node (bottom bar).](src/img/withFutures.pdf){#fig:withFutures}